KenezViktor/terraform-qemu/README.md

 For Debian/Ubuntu you can use this quide: https://www.tecmint.com/install-qemu-kvm-ubuntu-create-virtual-machines/

-For other distros, follow their specific quide, however it should be a similar process.
+For other distros, follow their specific guide, however it should be a similar process.

 For reasons, terraform might not be able to access the VMs it created(permission denied).